GoogleChrome/kino/README.md

 ## Running the site locally

-Start by creating a new Firebase project from the [console](https://console.firebase.google.com/) and then setup the Firebase CLI.
+Start by creating a new project from the [Firebase Console](https://console.firebase.google.com/) and then setup the Firebase CLI with NPM.

 **Important**: This project uses a local Firebase emulator, which mean you need to install the Firebase CLI globally.